What Is Psoriatic Arthritis?

 Mental Health Issues

 Psoriatic arthritis can take a toll on a person’s emotional well-being.
 Living with a chronic condition, experiencing pain and physical limitations, and the visible skin manifestations of psoriasis can all contribute to feelings of anxiety, depression, and low self-esteem.
-It is important for individuals with psoriatic arthritis to address their mental health needs and seek appropriate support from healthcare professionals, family, or support groups.
+Individuals with psoriatic arthritis need to address their mental health needs and seek appropriate support from healthcare professionals, family, or support groups.

 Diagnosing Psoriatic Arthritis

 Diagnosing psoriatic arthritis can be challenging, as its symptoms can overlap with other forms of arthritis.
-A careful evaluation of medical history, physical examination, and diagnostic tests are essential in reaching an accurate diagnosis.
+Careful evaluation of medical history, physical examination, and diagnostic tests are essential in reaching an accurate diagnosis.

 Medical History and Physical Examination